andresmontoyab/OCADocumentation/ClassDesign/README.md

 same signature will still compile at runtime, because the static methods are not inherited by the subclass and must be accessed with a reference to the interface name.

+## Understanding Polymorphism.

+The property of an object to take on many different forms.To put this more precisely, a Java object may be accessed using a reference with the same type as the object, a reference that is a superclass of the object, or a reference that defines an interface the object implements, either directly or through a superclass.

+	public class Primate {

+	public boolean hasHair() {
+			return true;
+			}
+	}

+	public interface HasTail {

+	public boolean isTailStriped();
+	}

+	public class Lemur extends Primate implements HasTail {

+	public boolean isTailStriped() {
+	return false;
+	}

+	public int age = 10;

+	public static void main(String[] args) {
+		Lemur lemur = new Lemur();
+		System.out.println(lemur.age);
+		HasTail hasTail = lemur;
+		System.out.println(hasTail.isTailStriped());
+		Primate primate = lemur;
+		System.out.println(primate.hasHair());
+		}
+	}

+the output is !

+10
+false
+true

+The ability of an instance of Lemur to be passed as an instance of an interface it implements, HasTail, as well as an instance of one of its superclasses, Primate, is the nature of polymorphism.

+## Object Vs Reference.